Haceee1/InventorySystem/README.md

 ### Adding Item Form

+Defines a method for creating a window to add new items.

 ```python
 def add_item_form(self):
     # Form for adding items code...
 ```

 ### Adding Item

+Defines a method for adding an item to the inventory.

 ```python
 def add_item(self):